majidamunir/AI-Powered-Learning-Hub/README.md

 Install a production-ready web server like Gunicorn.
 Configure your database (PostgreSQL, MySQL, etc.).
 Use a hosting platform such as Heroku, AWS, or DigitalOcean.

+## Contributing
+Contributions are welcome!
+Follow these steps to contribute:

+Fork the repository.
+Create a new feature branch (git checkout -b feature-branch).
+Commit your changes (git commit -m 'Add new feature').
+Push to the branch (git push origin feature-branch).
+Open a pull request.

+### Guidelines

+Follow PEP8 for Python code style.
+Ensure that your code is well-tested before submitting.
+Document your code thoroughly in the relevant areas.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 Thank you for using AI Powered Learning Hub!
 We hope you have a great experience.